hr21don/Password-Cracking-Dictionary-/README.md

 With this information, malicious actors can undertake a range of criminal activities where they can gain unauthorised access to restricted resources for identity theft and fraud.

 ## What makes a strong password?
 Nowadays, password crackers can decipher passwords in a matter of days or hours, depending on how weak or strong the password is.
-To make a password stronger and more difficult to uncover, a plaintext password should adhere to the following rules:
+To make a password stronger and more difficult to uncover, a plaintext password should adhere to the following rules!

 ### Be at least 12 characters long:
 *  The shorter a password is, the easier and faster it will be cracked.